yandex-research/rtdl/docs/index.rst

 Research on Tabular Deep Learning
 =================================

-:code:`rtdl` is a PyTorch-based package providing a user-friendly API for the main models and concepts from the `RTDL projects <https://github.com/Yura52/rtdl#projects>`_.
-The name is an abbreviation for "Research on Tabular Deep Learning".
+:code:`rtdl` is a PyTorch-based package providing a user-friendly API for the main models and concepts from our `papers <https://github.com/Yura52/rtdl#papers-and-projects>`_.

 Installation
 ------------